browserengineering/book/book/animations.md

 start.
 The `can_merge` method on a `CompositedLayer` checks compatibility of the paint chunk's animating ancestor effects with the ones already on it.

 [^why-backwards]: Backwards, because we can't draw things in the wrong order.
+Later items in the display list have to draw later.

 ``` {.python expected=False}
 class Browser: